mrevilg/Clock-Conversion/README.md

 - the output format should be 'hh:mm a.m.' (for hours before midday) or 'hh:mm p.m.' (for hours after midday)

 - if hours is less than 10 - don't write a '0' before it.
 For example: '9:05 a.m.'

+1. ClockDict - File using hashtable/dictionary brute force approach
+2. ClockImport - datetime module/class import
+3. ClockString - Using only slice manipulation, no import